 Secondary rates for the whole fund in each of the three years shall also be disclosed.
-These will be calculated as the weighted average based on the whole fund payroll in respect of percentage rates and as a total amount in respect of cash adjustments.
+These will be calculated as the total amount in respect of cash adjustments.

 PURPOSE OF FSS IN POLICY TERMS

 Funding is the making of advance provision to meet the cost of accruing benefit promises.
 Decisions taken regarding the approach to funding will therefore determine the rate or pace at which this advance provision is made.
 Although the Regulations specify the fundamental principles on which funding contributions should be assessed, implementation of the funding strategy is the responsibility of the Administering Authority, acting on the professional advice provided by the actuary.